 Looking at old pictures can bring back memories of happy times and put a smile on your face.

-Writing a blog post like I’m doing right now relaxes me and gets my creative juices flowing.
-Writing helps me get my feelings and emotions in front of me where I can see them, helping me to deal with them and just getting them out of my head.
+Writing a blog post, like I’m doing right now, relaxes me and gets my creative juices flowing.
+Writing helps me get my feelings and emotions in front of me where I can see them, helping me to get them out of my head and deal with them.

 Play with your Pets

-Being hugged by someone is awesome!
-I love hugs, just the feeling of someone being close and holding us brings us back to when we were being held by our mothers when we were babies.
+Being hugged by someone is incredible!
+I love hugs.
+Just the feeling of someone being close and holding us brings us back to when we were being held by our mothers when we were babies.
 Human touch can go along way.

-Drinking Tea can really help.
-Tea is great for a rainy day along with a good book.
-You can even have a little snack with your tea and it just warms your belly making you feel happy.
+Drinking tea can help.
+Tea is excellent for a rainy day, along with a good book.
+You can even have a little snack with your tea, and it just warms your belly, making you feel happy.

 Don’t Compare Yourself to Others

-Remember you are unique in your own way.
-Comparing yourself to someone else can really make you feel down and depressed.
-We’re all beautiful and pretty and your life is awesome, remember that.
+Remember, you are unique in your way.
+Comparing yourself to someone else can make you feel down and depressed.
+Your smart, beautiful, and your life is incredible, remember that.

 Surround yourself with inspiring things.
-Find some inspirational quotes, print them out, write them down and hang them on your wall of fridge.
-Put them where you’ll see them and read them.
-Read and inspiring book or a video.
+Find some inspirational quotes, print them out, write them down and hang them somewhere you’ll see them, like your wall or fridge.

 Enjoy Being Alone

-Remember all the things that are yet to happen.
-You’re future is bright.
-You’re going to make new friends, you have dreams yet to come true, good food to eat, awesome TV shows yet to come.
+Look forward to all the things that are going to happen: You will make new friends, you have dreams yet to come true, good food to eat, excellent TV shows yet to come.
 You’re future is bright!